Maximal parahoric arithmetic transfers, resolutions and modularity: Introduction

 Finally, we give an overview of the paper, which is divided into $4$ parts.
 We formulate the set up of Jacquet--Rallis transfers in \S \ref{section: local set up transfer}.
 In \S \ref{section: red via relative Cayley}, we introduce the relative Cayley map and do reductions for orbits and (derived) orbital integrals.
 In \S \ref{section: TC proof}, we establish the Jacuqet--Rallis transfer for vertex lattices using a double induction and local uncertainty principles.

 In Part $2$, we go into the local geometric story.
 In \S \ref{section:local RZ}, we introduce relevant moduli spaces and cycles, and use the formal Balloon--Ground stratification to resolve the singularity hence modify derived fixed points .
 In \S \ref{section: conj ATC}, we formulate semi-Lie and group version arithmetic transfer conjectures, and use relative Cayley map and derived intersection theory to show the reduction of intersection numbers.
 In \S \ref{section: local BT strata}, we introduce the Bruhat--Tits stratification.
-In \S \ref{section: local modularity}, we prove the local modularity for very special $1$-cycles.
+In \S \ref{section: local modularity}, we formulate the local modularity conjecture and prove the local modularity for very special $1$-cycles.
 In \S \ref{section: ATC unram max order}, using moduli interpretations and Bruhat--Tits strata we prove our ATCs in the unramified maximal order case.